Elevate Your Space: The Art of Concealed Doors

 Flush Paneling with Invisible Hinges

-One of the most elegant solutions is to use Flush wall Paneling that extends over the door.
+One of the most elegant solutions is to use flush wall paneling that extends over the door.
 With the right hardware—such as invisible or pivot hinges—and precise installation, the door blends perfectly with the panel, creating an almost camouflaged effect.
-This technique works beautifully with Wood veneers, MDF panels, or Lacquer finishes.
+This technique works beautifully with wood veneers, MDF panels, or lacquer finishes.

 Matching the door’s finish exactly to the feature wall’s material—whether it’s wood grain, stone, or textured plaster—creates an optical illusion of a solid surface.